harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

-#Data structures, algorithms and concepts
+# Data structures, algorithms and concepts

-#DATA STRUCTURES & TIME COMPLEXITY
+# TIME COMPLEXITY
 * Dictionary: O(1) for insert, delete, lookup
 * Linked List: O(1) insert/delete and O(n) lookup
 * List: O(1) insert, O(n) delete, and O(n) lookup
 * Tree/Heap: O(logN) insert/delete/lookup

-#LINKED LIST & LISTS
+# LINKED LIST & LISTS
 * List of advantages
   * Linked List is Dynamic data Structure, can grow and shrink during run time.
   * Insertion and deletion operations are from the beginning of the list in <strong>constant time</strong>